Pure braid group actions on category O modules: Faithfulness of category integrable modules

 \section{Faithfulness of category $\O$ integrable modules}

-Integrable $\Uhg$-modules are well--known to be faithful, \ie the only element of $\Uhg$ acting trivially on every integrable $\Uhg$-module is zero \cite[Prop.~3.5.4]{lusztig-93}.
-To our knowledge, the analogous statement for integrable modules in category $\Oinf$ does not appear in the literature.
-We present here a proof which we learnt from P. Etingof, and establishes faithfulness for a larger algebra containing $\Uhg$.
+Integrable $\Uhg$-modules are well--known to be faithful, \ie the only element of $\Uhg$ acting trivially on every integrable module is zero \cite[Prop.~3.5.4]{lusztig-93}.
+To the best of our knowledge, the analogous result for the more restrictive class of integrable modules in category $\O$ does not appear in the literature.
+We present here a proof due to P. Etingof, which establishes faithfulness for a larger algebra containing $\Uhg$.

-\subsection{The Drinfeld algebra}
+\subsection{The Drinfeld algebra $\DrAh$}

-For any $\beta\in\Qp$, let $\B_{\beta}=\{X_{\beta,p}\}$ be a basis of $(\Uhnp{})_{\beta}$ and set $\B=\bigsqcup_{\beta\in\Qp}\B_{\beta}$.
+For any $\beta\in\Qp$, let $\B_{\beta}=\{X_{\beta,p}\}$ be a basis of $\Uhnp{\beta}$ and set $\B=\bigsqcup_{\beta\in\Qp}\B_{\beta}$.
 Set